Security

 Login Rate Limiting

-Section titled “Login Rate Limiting”Login attempts are rate-limited per client IP address:
+Section titled “Login Rate Limiting”Login attempts are rate-limited per client IP address: 5 attempts within a 60-second window, then HTTP 429 until the window resets.

 Role-Based Access Control (RBAC)